Nutrition Program

 Community Health Program

-UOSSM began implementing the community health program in 2015 given the urgent need to link primary health care facilities strongly with communities to ensure appropriate responses to health needs on the ground, and facilitate early detection of health problems in society.
+The creation stemmed from the urgent need to link primary health care facilities strongly with communities to ensure appropriate responses to health needs on the ground, and facilitate early detection of health problems in society.

 Community Health Worker Teams

-Each team consists of two community health workers, who carry out activities through regular field visits to beneficiaries in their homes or displacement camps.
-They work according to the following protocols:
+Each team consists of two community health workers who carry out activities through regular field visits to beneficiaries in their homes or displacement camps.

 Malnutrition Survey

-In 2019, community health workers conducted surveys to detect malnutrition cases, outreach cases for chronic diseases and epidemics, and referral services for primary health care centers.154,500 community health services were provided through community health teams in 2019.
+In 2019, community health workers conducted surveys to detect malnutrition cases, outreach cases for chronic diseases and epidemics, and referral services for primary health care centers.

 Community health teams visit families in displacement camps in northern Syria.